 Doerr, an Oconee County contractor who operates as Make Mine Home, will talk at the meeting on Thursday evening about Firefly Trail Inc.

 Firefly Trail Inc. is a Georgia non-profit incorporated to create a multi-use trail from Athens to Union Point along the corridor of the historic Athens Branch of the Georgia Railroad.

-The goal is to build a multi-purpose path for pedestrian, bicycle, and other non-motorized uses that will stretch 39 miles, much of it through Oconee County.
+The goal is to build a multi-purpose path for pedestrian, bicycle, and other non-motorized uses that will stretch 39 miles.

 At present, only a mile of the trail is open.